zammad/zammad-documentation/install/docker-compose.rst

 .. hint::

-   If cloning is too much for you, it's also enough to get the files ``docker-compose.yml`` and ``.env``.
+   If cloning is too much of a hassle, it's also enough to get the files ``docker-compose.yml`` and ``.env``.

 Step 2: Setting vm.max_map_count for Elasticsearch
 --------------------------------------------------

-Even with running Elasticsearch in a container, you're required to adjust your hosts settings to ensure a clean runtime.
+Even with running Elasticsearch in a container, you're required to adjust your host's settings to ensure a clean runtime.

 .. code-block:: sh